 You may also like

 The Persian Gulf is one of the oldest continuously settled areas in the world.
-In earlier times (7500-4000 BCE) the Arabian Peninsula enjoyed significant rainfall capable of supporting human settlement.
+In earlier times (7500-4000 BCE) the Arabian Peninsula enjoyed significant rainfall capable of supporting the human settlement.
 These settlements were linked by trade to the civilization of Dilmun, based in Bahrain, which flourished from about 4000 to 2000 BCE.

 Beginning around 4000 BCE climate change brought increasing aridity to the eastern Arabian interior, reducing the population there and contributing to migrations towards, and increasing Arabization of, the Gulf coast.